 This one is pretty easy.
 In order to qualify for a mechanics lien, you must provide something of value — labor and/or materials — to a construction project.
 So, the food truck operator that swings by the job site can’t file a mechanics lien if he gets stiffed the money he’s owed for lunch.

 What does ‘improve property’ mean?

 This part can be tricky.
 For lien rights to arise, the labor or materials supplied must go towards improving a piece of real property.
 For material suppliers, the supplies they sell to a construction project generally must be incorporated into the property on the project in order for a lien right to be present.

-Mechanics liens exist to empower and enable the contractors, suppliers, and others that work in the construction industry to get paid the money they’ve earned on their projects and jobs.
+Because of the complexity of the payment chain on a construction project, getting paid is hard.
+A mechanics lien empowers contractors, suppliers, and others that work in the construction industry to get paid the money they’ve earned on their projects and jobs.

 And that’s really it.

 A mechanics lien is a legal right that is available to some extent in all 50 states.
 Generally, direct contractors, subcontractors, material suppliers, equipment lessors, design professionals (architects and engineers), and laborers all possess lien rights.

 Mechanics liens are only available to the American construction industry, and have been around since the 1790s!
 In fact, Founding Father Thomas Jefferson is credited with first bringing the mechanics lien concept to the United States.
 The remedy is unique to common law countries, like the US and England, but the rest of the world doesn’t really have this.

 Mechanics liens are a very powerful remedy that is in contrast to the usual workings of the law.
 Attorneys and contractors alike call mechanics liens the most powerful tool available to contractors and suppliers to make sure that they get paid the money that they’ve earned on their construction projects and jobs.